The Best Cheap First Cars for New Drivers in 2025

 Dacia Logan MCV (2013-2020)

-For young drivers looking at first cars, the overriding concern is the cost insurance.
-That almost inevitably means you'll end up in a tiny city car, but what if you need more space for mates or for running your belongings to university and back?
-Then you need a Dacia Logan MCV, which is based on the Dacia Sandero supermini.
+For young drivers looking at first cars, the overriding concern is the cost of insurance.
+That almost inevitably means you'll end up in a tiny city car, but what if you need more space for hobbies or for running your belongings to university and back?
+Enter the Dacia Logan MCV – an estate car based on the Dacia Sandero supermini.
 It won’t carry much cachet with your friends, but it offers no-frills motoring at a very reasonable cost.
-Choose a Logan SCe 75 model and insurance costs should be very friendly indeed.

-You'll also be able to revel in 573 litres of boot space, which is more than you get in the estate version of the BMW 5 Series, a much bigger car that costs four times the price, making it one of the best cars of its type for practicality.
-It’s not inspiring to drive, because while the ride is soft and comfortable, it also has a roly-poly cornering attitude.
-But if you’re after a larger car that's economical to run, the Logan has few peers.
-Watch out for the entry-level Access model, as it doesn’t come with air-conditioning or even a radio, but move up to an Ambiance or Laureate model and you’ll get enough kit.
-The Logan isn’t smart or sophisticated, and doesn’t have the best safety rating, but if you need space it's a very good first car.
+It’ll give you a staggering 573 litres of boot space, which is more than you get in the estate version of the BMW 5 Series.
+It’s not inspiring to drive, because the soft suspension gives a comfortable ride it also means a roly-poly cornering attitude.
+But if you’re after a larger car that's budget-friendly, the Logan has few peers.
+Other small estate cars, such as the Skoda Fabia Estate, can’t get close to it for load space.
+Watch out for the entry-level Access model, because it doesn’t come with air-conditioning or even a radio, let alone a fancy infotainment system.
+The Logan isn’t smart or sophisticated, and doesn’t have the best safety rating, but if you need lots of space it's a very good first car.

 Dacia Logan MCV Review